Jack Kerouac: Early career: 1950–1957

 In 1954, Kerouac discovered Dwight Goddard's A Buddhist Bible at the San Jose Library, which marked the beginning of his study of Buddhism.
 Between 1955 and 1956, he lived on and off with his sister, whom he called "Nin," and her husband, Paul Blake, at their home outside of Rocky Mount, North Carolina ("Testament, Va." in his works) where he meditated on, and studied, Buddhism.
-He wrote Some of the Dharma, an imaginative treatise on Buddhism, while living there.
+He wrote Some of the Dharma, an imaginative, experimental treatise on Buddhism, demonstrating a wide-ranging engagement with numerous schools of Buddhism.
+He references such figures as Milarepa, Sariputa, and Zen-master Dogen.
+This book is the major artifact of Kerouac's confrontation with the Buddha's teaching.
+He read some texts translated by the Pali Text Society.
 However, Kerouac had earlier taken an interest in Eastern thought.
 In 1946 he read Heinrich Zimmer's Myths and Symbols in Indian Art and Civilization.
 In 1955, Kerouac wrote a biography of Siddhartha Gautama, titled Wake Up: A Life of the Buddha, which was unpublished during his lifetime, but eventually serialized in Tricycle: The Buddhist Review, 1993–95.
 It was published by Viking in September 2008.